What is Trabeculectomy Surgery?

 It’s important to follow your doctor’s instructions for post-operative care, including taking any prescribed medications, avoiding strenuous activities, and attending follow-up appointments.
 If you experience severe pain, vision changes, or any other concerning symptoms after trabeculectomy surgery, be sure to contact your doctor immediately.

-What are the long-term effects of Trabeculectomy Surgery?
+What are the long-term effects of Trabeculectomy operation?

-Trabeculectomy is a type of eye surgery that is typically used to treat glaucoma, a condition that causes damage to the optic nerve and can lead to vision loss.
+Surgeons typically use trabeculectomy to treat glaucoma, a condition that damages the optic nerve and can lead to vision loss.
 During a trabeculectomy, a surgeon creates a small hole in the white part of the eye (sclera) and removes a small piece of the eye’s drainage tissue to create a new drainage channel for excess fluid to flow out of the eye, reducing pressure within the eye.

 - Decreased intraocular pressure: The main goal of trabeculectomy surgery is to reduce intraocular pressure, which can help slow or prevent further damage to the optic nerve.
 In many cases, trabeculectomy surgery is successful in achieving this goal, and patients may experience lower intraocular pressure levels for years after the procedure.